Ringhals Nuclear Power Plant: Plans for operation and decommissioning

 In October 2015, Vattenfall decided to close down Ringhals 1 by 2020 and Ringhals 2 by 2019 due to their declining profitability, instead of, as previously announced, around 2025.
 Ringhals 3 and 4 are still expected to continue in service until the 2040s.

 In January 2016, Vattenfall announced that all its Swedish nuclear power plants, including the newer reactors, were operating at a loss due to low electricity prices and Sweden's nuclear power tax ("effektskatt").
 It warned that it may be forced to shut all the nuclear plants down, and argued that the nuclear output tax, which constituted over one third of the price, should be scrapped.
 Through an agreement 10 June 2016 the major part of the nuclear power tax was removed on 1 July 2017, but combined with prolonged and enhanced support for renewable electricity production.
 The removal of the nuclear power tax corresponds to a tax reduction of approximately 7 öre or 0.007 EUR/kWh which corresponds to around 25% of the generating cost.
 This is a significant cost reduction and has been important for Vattenfall's decision to operate R3 and R4 until the 2040s.

 On 30 December 2019, the R2 reactor was permanently shut down.

 In June 2020, a contract was signed between Svenska kraftnät (Swedish national grid operator) and Ringhals AB that would grant Ringhals an allowance of 300 million SEK (approximately 30 million US dollars) to keep R1 reactor connected to the grid from 1 July to 15 September 2020 in order to increase grid stability.
 Strictly Ringhals 1 is not required to produce any active power during the contract period, but the generators will be available for control of voltage and reactive power in a situation with large electricity generation in the north of Sweden and large consumption in the south.

 On 31 December 2020 the R1 reactor was permanently shut down.

+Plan to build three Rolls-Royce SMRs

+Vattenfall and the Swedish government plan to build three Rolls-Royce SMRs generating 1.4 GWe near Ringhals, to start operating in the mid-2030s.
+The Swedish government and state-owned Vattenfall will provide 80% of the capital cost, and Industrikraft 20%.